JackStendeback/365-Days-of-Code-Week-1/README.md

 * Dierbergs 2PM-6PM
 * Dinner / Gaming / Watch Football
 * Check Daily Water Consumption
+* Check GitHub Contributions Heat Map(Remember, this is a daily streak.
+Do NOT allow it to break!)
 * Read 1 Chapter - 10PM Bedtime Estimate